loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 ## Configure OpenWrt

-OpenWrt has a really great configuration system.
+OpenWrt has a really interesting configuration system.
 It stores its configuration files in `/etc/config` in a system known as the [Unified Configuration Interface](https://openwrt.org/docs/guide-user/base-system/uci) (UCI).
 The UCI is basically a collection of easy-to-read configuration files that are all centrally located, making OpenWrt much easier to configure.
 You can edit these files manually with `vi` or `nano`, but there is also a [command line tool](https://openwrt.org/docs/guide-user/base-system/uci) called `uci` that you can use to edit the files (great for scripting).

 The web interface for OpenWrt is called [LuCI](https://openwrt.org/docs/guide-user/luci/start) (I'm guessing it's short for Lua UCI, because it's written in Lua).
 What's nice about LuCI is that it reads/writes from/to the UCI files.
 Any changes you make in LuCI are reflected in the UCI files, and vice versa, meaning you can configure OpenWrt from the web interface, or from the command line.